 Adding a bathroom is first and foremost based on the space you have.
 Can you fit another bathroom into your house?
 Most contractors say probably yes.
-These experts maintain that a second or third bathroom can be squeezed into almost any house.
-Be aware that a conventional bathroom will weigh more than an ordinary floor was designed to carry over a moderate span.
+The experts maintain that a second or third bathroom can be squeezed into almost any house.
+Be aware that a conventional bathroom could weigh more than an original floor was designed to carry.
 Here are the facts and figures on how to add an extra bathroom.

 Bath fixtures fit into less space than most people think.
 Into 25 square feet bathroom floor plans, you can squeeze a complete – if cramped – shower bathroom which would keep the cost to add a extra bathroom low.
 If you want a tub, you will need a little more space.
 With small bathroom designs about the only concession you may need to make with these tight fits is to hang the door so it opens outward – into the hall or adjoining room.

 It is not only useful, but vital, to see what bathroom fixtures you can fit into your bathroom space before you begin the work.
 With online bath design tools you can visualize how to remodel your old bathroom and make your own floor plans.
 Change colors, add fixtures or paint the walls.
 There are many themes to choose from, including the lastest vintage bath styles.
 Soon you can create the perfect spa for today's busy lifestyle.
 Just let your imagination be your guide.
 Find some of the best sites for online bath design.